 The room brightened.

-He shed his silk robe and let it fall at his feet.
-Nude, his platinum hair streaming down his back and chest, he lifted his hands, palms up as if praying.
+His platinum hair streaming down his bare chest, he lifted his hands, palms up as if praying.

 On the planet Kaffir, warriors used this ritual to summon spirits.
 He used it to affirm his own superior strength and prowess.

 Before a copper fire pit, he plucked one blond hair, and fed it to the fire.
 It singed and melted.

 “As fire has victory over life, so I have victory over my enemies.”

 He passed a hand through the flame, and hissed at the searing heat, relishing the pain.
 He cupped his hand over the flame’s source, and held it until the fire went out.
 The burns on his palm cooled, and as he watched, the skin healed.
 Of all the elements, fire alone had power to linger on an Ultra’s skin.
 He welcomed it as a symbol of victory.